enkidevs/curriculum/python-playground-questions/python-playground-core/pascals-triangle/pascals-triangle.md

 [1: Hints]

 Start by creating a variable that will hold the value `5` and another that will hold the value `1`.

-> This will be used to determine how many rows the triangle will have and the first value has to be `1`.
+> They will be used to determine how many rows the triangle will have, and the first value has to be `1`.

 Next, initiate a `for x in:` loop to go through every number from `1` to `n+1`.

 Inside that loop, add another `for y in:` loop to go from `0` to `n-x+1`.

-In the second loop, add a `print` to output a space and an `end` with an empty chair.
+In the second loop, `print` out space and an `end` parameter with an empty character.

 > This will help create a triangle shape